christophersm/StockPriceTracker/README.md

 # Daily Stock Price Scraper

-This Python script scrapes the daily stock prices of specific stocks from Yahoo Finance and stores the data in a CSV file.
+This Python script scrapes the daily stock prices of specific stocks from Yahoo Finance and stores the data in a Excel file.
 The script uses BeautifulSoup for web scraping and requests to fetch the HTML content.

 ## Requirements